nancytao/cs4400-gttravel/README.md

-break up reveiws and search by individual by nav-pills make entire website nav-pills make review from location/event/city search
+break up reveiws and search by individual by nav-pills make entire website nav-pills make review from location/event/city search fix long lat to degree minute '' ' two input fields for each

 <<<<<<< Updated upstream
 ***********Sort by in tables!!!!!!!****************** A Must!!!!
 =======